gchudnov/w3c-css/README.md

 All events are emitted with a single argument.
 The list of supported events are exported in the `EVENTS` array.
 Assign handlers using the EventEmitter `on` function.

-* `validation-error` - raised on validation error
+* `validation-error` - raised on CSS-validation error
-* `validation-warning` - raised on validation warning
+* `validation-warning` - raised on CSS-validation warning
-* `error` - raised when a problem with validator is encountered, e.g. invalid URL
+* `error` - raised when a problem with validator is encountered, e.g. an invalid URL was specified
-* `end` - raised on completion
+* `end` - raised on completion.
+There will be no other events raised after this one.

 ## Contact